 An English oak glazed sectional bookcase,

-the four box-sections with trademark lift and slide glazed fronts, with a moulded top section and plinth base, bearing the makers name on labels and stamped with international registered patent dates,
+the four graduated box sections with the trademark lift-and-slide glazed fronts, a moulded top and raised on a plinth base, bearing the maker's mark on the back-panels,

 The Globe-Wernicke Company was formed in 1899 as a result of the Cincinnati based "Globe Files Company" (est. in 1882) purchasing the Minneapolis based "Wernicke Company", founded by Otto Wernicke (in 1893).
 The company is best known for their high end bookcases, desks, and other office furniture.
 Globe Wernicke established factories in the United States, Canada, United Kingdom, France and Germany.